Send audiences to Braze¶

-Braze is a leading marketing automation platform that allows users to create custom experiences based on sophisticated customer attributes and segments, then map those experiences to campaigns.
+Braze is a marketing automation platform that uses customer profile attributes and segments to build custom experiences, and then map those experiences to campaigns.
+Use the Braze API to send customer profile attributes from Amperity to Braze.

 Amperity can send customer profile and custom attributes to Braze, attaching the data that is sent from Amperity to customer profiles that already exist in Braze.